tofugu/wanikani-knowledge-guide/_posts/2022-03-02-extra-study.md

 ![Extra Study](/images/extra-study.jpg)

-WaniKani keeps track of your practice progress so you can close Extra Study at any time and resume your Extra Study later.
-For example, if you have 50 Recent Lessons to practice, you can finish 10 of them and close WaniKani.
-When you open Extra Study later, you'll continue with the remaining 40 Recent Lessons.
-You have to finish all items before doing them again.
+WaniKani will keep track of your Extra Study progress.
+Feel free to close it partway through, and when you open it again you’ll be able to continue with your remaining unfinished items.
+When you complete all items in a category, they'll re-randomize and become available again.
+Currently, there's no way to reset your progress manually.

+Keep in mind that new items may get added or removed as you do reviews and lessons.
+For example, if you make new mistakes in reviews they'll be added, and if mistakes get too old they'll be removed.

 **Recent Lessons**